 Grantley Adams International Airport has reopened to foreign travelers from 12 July.

 First, check to see if you are traveling from a country that has been identified as high, medium, low risk, or very low risk.
 Barbados is determining the risk levels based on the World Health Organization's seven-day data totals.
-Read the protocols for entry clearly.
+Click here for the latest protocols (frequently updated) that are in effect from 16 October.

 Requirements may change at short notice.
 For the latest information on tourism, check The Official Barbados Tourism website.